ioanniswd/danFinal/README.md

 dannyInput: Rotation to angle given by user. #Done

-dannyControl: Controled rotation according to pressure from fsr. #Done
+dannyControl: Controlled rotation of a servo according to pressure input from an fsr #Done

+dannyControl2: Controlled rotation of 2 servos according to pressure input for 2 fsr #Not Done